IBM/get-your-java-microservice-up-and-running/workshop/exercise-03/README.md

-# Lab 4 - Deploy to Kubernetes
+# Deploy to Kubernetes

-In this lab we will work in the Kubernetes Web Console and with the Kubernetes CLI.
+In this exercise we will work in the Kubernetes Web Console and with the Kubernetes CLI.

 > ["Kubernetes (K8s) is an open-source system for automating deployment, scaling, and management of containerized applications."](https://kubernetes.io)